 Top 5 Plants for Spring

-Make planning your garden for spring much easier by choosing from our list of the top 5 plants for spring from the Southern Living Plant Collection.
+Make gardening for spring much easier by choosing from top 5 plants for spring.

-A great dwarf spiraea for the deep South, its blue-green foliage does not “burn out” like other spiraeas.
+4. Little Bonnie Spiraea is a great dwarf spiraea for the deep South, its blue-green foliage does not “burn out” like other spiraeas.
 Produces profuse lavender-pink spring blooms along with sporadic blooms throughout summer.
 Little Bonnie works well as a border, container, groundcover or mass planting.
-Plant this dwarf spirae in USDA Zones 4 - 9, water as needed and fertilize in early spring.
+Plant this dwarf spiraea in USDA Zones 4 - 9, water as needed and fertilize in early spring.

 5. Obsession Nandina is a new and distinct variety of Nandina domestica, characterized by its upright, compact and dense plant habit; slow growth rate; and unique Bright red colored young foliage and deep green-colored mature foliage.
 Plant Obsession in full sun to part shade and shape in spring.